scummvm/scummvm/doc/docportal/settings/graphics.rst

 Filter graphics
 ----------------

-When enabled, ScummVM uses bilinear interpolation instead of nearest neighbor for the `aspect ratio <Aspect ratio>`_ and `stretch mode <Stretch mode>`_.
+When enabled, ScummVM uses bilinear interpolation instead of nearest neighbor for the :ref:`aspect ratio <aspect>` and :ref:`stretch mode <stretch>`.
 It does not affect the graphics mode scaling unless OpenGL is selected, in which case it determines how the OpenGL scaling is done.

 To toggle between bilinear interpolation and nearest neighbor, use :kbd:`Ctrl` + :kbd:`Alt` + :kbd:`f`.